Notes with the power of Git.

 A small team.
 A loud community.

-Join the first hundred.
+Join the revolution.

 No spam.
 One email when the beta is ready, one when v1 ships.
 Then silence.